 Maybe it’s a casual affair when the parents are invited to watch the class, or it’s a recital on a stage in your local theater.
 Either way, this moment should be celebrated and recognized with something special.
 Here are some ideas:

-- Personalized story book – you can add a photo of them ready to go in their outfit, and it would be a great gift to commemorate their special day
+- Personalized story books – you can add a photo of them ready to go in their outfit, and it would be a great gift to commemorate their special day

 - Dance shoes – they will probably need some new ones by this point